sanskrit/learnsanskrit.org/content/guide/verbs-1/special-tense-moods.md

 }

 We also learned that Sanskrit verbs express five basic kinds of information.
-These five are called person:
+These five are called {dfn person}, which expresses the verb's perspective:

 {ex